Praveena1204/SYNCHRONOUS-UP-COUNTER/README.md

 ## NAME: A.PRAVEENA
 ## REG NO: 24006885
-### Experiment no.7: Implementation of SYNCHRONOUS-UP-COUNTER
+### Experiment no.7: IMPLEMENTATION OF SYNCHRONOUS-UP-COUNTER

 **AIM:**